marcderbauer/marcderbauer/README.md

 </p>
 <br/>
 I am always excited to learn new technologies.
-While I have used everything from CSS to Serverless, the tech listed above includes some of my strongest areas of expertise (and they had .svg logos available...).
+While I have used everything from CSS to Serverless, the list above should give you a rough idea of what tech I am most familiar with (and for which there were .svg logos available...)

 <br>